semantic-web-company/wic-tsv/README.md

     abstract = "We present WiC-TSV, a new multi-domain evaluation benchmark for Word Sense Disambiguation.
 More specifically, we introduce a framework for Target Sense Verification of Words in Context which grounds its uniqueness in the formulation as binary classification task thus being independent of external sense inventories, and the coverage of various domains.
 This makes the dataset highly flexible for the evaluation of a diverse set of models and systems in and across domains.
 WiC-TSV provides three different evaluation settings, depending on the input signals provided to the model.
 We set baseline performance on the dataset using state-of-the-art language models.
 Experimental results show that even though these models can perform decently on the task, there remains a gap between machine and human performance, especially in out-of-domain settings.
 WiC-TSV data is available at https://competitions.codalab.org/competitions/23683.", }
 ```

+### Acknowledgement

+This work is supported has been supported by the European Union’s Horizon 2020 project Prêt-à-LLOD (grantagrement No 825182).